dpriskorn/geojson2osmnotes/README.md

 # Use
 ## CLI
-`python main.py --source-geojson source.geojson --osm-geojson osm.geojson`
+`python main.py --source-geojson source.geojson --osm-geojson osm.geojson --notes-file notes.csv`

 You can fiddle with the configuration options in `config.py`